SanderElias/universal/docs/window-shims-and-polyfills.md

 ### 3. node polyfills

-Node polyfills are used where there is no other way around getting your application up and running.
-Lets say we have a legacy library that uses a requestAnimationFrame in its init routine, and it will crash SSR if its not there.
+Node polyfills are used when there is no other way to get your application through the Universal compilation process.
+Let's look at an example of shimming for a legacy library that uses requestAnimationFrame in its init routine.
+This will crash during SSR if requestAnimationFrame is not present.

 ```typescript
 global.requestAnimationFrame = window.requestAnimationFrame = (callback: FrameRequestCallback) => {